-A final registration, captains meeting and kickoff party will take place from 5 to 8:30 p.m. on Oct.
-11 at the Playa Grande Resort.
+A final registration, captains meeting and kickoff party will take place from 4:30 to 9:30 p.m. on Oct.
+15 at the Playa Grande Resort.
+Every registered angler must provide a fishing license to be eligible.
 All teams that are preregistered and teams needing to register must send at least one representative to obtain tournament credentials and the team captain's bag.
-All anglers and boat captains must attend the scheduled angler/captains meeting at 7 p.m. on Oct.
-11 at the Playa Grande Resort Beachside Terrace.
+All anglers and boat captains must attend the scheduled angler/captains meeting at 7:30 p.m. on Oct.15 at the Playa Grande Resort Beachside Terrace.
 If they do not attend, they accept and agree to be bound by all instructions and/or rule changes made in writing or orally during that meeting.
 In an effort to maximize participation, registrations will be accepted until 7:29 a.m. on Oct.
-12. Without exception, each boat must have on board one designated boat captain and at least one designated mate.
-There is a limit of six registered anglers per boat in this tournament.
+16. Without exception, each boat must have on board one designated boat captain and at least one designated mate.
+All anglers must provide a copy of their fishing license.
 If a team has an angler drop out, an additional angler can be signed on if he/she registers and pays the tournament committee $100 BEFORE the start of that day's fishing.
 Designated captains and mates can also be registered anglers.
-Guests are allowed on the boats.
 Boats may receive aid from other boats due to mechanical failure.
 Teams and boats are NOT allowed to receive assistance in landing or releasing fish.
 Teams are allowed to change boats but must inform the tournament director and check out prior to going fishing.
 All fish to be weighed must be brought to the designated Marina Fundadores Weigh Station and removed from the registered boat.
 All participants must exercise good and courteous sportsmanship whether at the dock, under way or fishing.

-The Tournament Angling and Tackle rules listed apply in this tournament.
+IGFA Angling and tackle rules listed apply in this tournament unless otherwise stated.
 (See release rules for scoring billfish release points.)
-If necessary, registered anglers are allowed to pass the rod when fighting fish.
-When registered anglers are fighting a fish, they must comply with the listed angling and tackle rules and regulations.
+If necessary, registered anglers are allowed to pass the rod to another registered angler when fighting fish.
+When registered anglers are fighting a fish, they must comply with the listed angling rules and regulations.
 It is the responsibility of each team and crew member to know, understand and abide by angling, tackle and tournament rules during this competition.
 Any angler, captain or mate who deliberately breaks these rules will be immediately expelled and disqualified from this and future tournaments WITHOUT a refund of any jackpot or registration fees.
 Each participant agrees to submit to a polygraph examination at a time and location as determined by the tournament management, and at the discretion of tournament management, following the end of the competition.
 Failure to successfully pass such an examination may result in a test of a second team member; in the event of failure by the second team member, the team shall be disqualified.
 Decisions of the tournament organizers are final, nonappealable and nonjusticiable.

-A 40-mile radius fishing boundary from the Cabo San Lucas El Arcos is in effect for this competition.
+A 40-mile radius fishing boundary from the Cabo San Lucas coordinates 22° 52’.486 N, 109° 53’.507 0 W is in effect for this competition.
 Any tournament boat witnessed venturing outside of these boundaries by at least two other participating tournament vessels can be disqualified from further competition.
 However, in an effort to avoid false claims against tournament leaders, any fish taken by the offending vessel on days prior to the alleged infringement will still be eligible for prize money.
 Any boats found making false claims of boundary infringement will be disqualified WITHOUT a refund of any jackpot or registration fees and banned from further competition.